tundra-labs/HWID_check/README.md

 # How to use this tool:

-1) Download the .zip file from github
+1) Download the .zip file from GitHub
-2) Extract the zip file to your pc
+2) Extract the .zip file to your PC
 3) Double click the `run_hwid_check.bat`
-4) Follow On screen instructions
+4) Follow on-screen instructions

-Any questions, please talk on forum.tundra-labs.com
+Any questions, please talk on [forum.tundra-labs.com](https://forum.tundra-labs.com/).